 For this app, we are going to have a grid with multiple rows and columns which will serve as the container for the data entry controls that we will add next.

 By default, a grid will be created with one row and one column.
 To create multiple rows and columns, we use the Grid.RowDefinitions and Grid.ColumnDefinitions properties of the Grid.
-Each RowDefinition declared inside the Grid.RowDefinitions crates a row and similarly each ColumnDefinition declared inside ColumnDefinitions creates a column.
+Each RowDefinition declared inside the Grid.RowDefinitions creates a row, and similarly, each ColumnDefinition declared inside ColumnDefinitions creates a column.
 For our app, we will need 5 rows and 2 columns.

 The height of the rows and width of the columns can be defined in three ways: